gitplayers/server/README.md

 ### Installation

-* Clone or download the repo.
+* Clone or download the repo. `git clone https://github.com/gitplayers/server.git`
 * Open terminal and navigate to the project folder.
 * Run pipenv shell to enter virtual environment (or virtual environment of your choice)
 * Run pipenv install to install dependencies